Last Updated Date: February 24, 2021

-Schedulicity’s primary audience is adults looking to schedule reservations with service or resource providers.
+Schedulicity’s intended audience is adults looking to schedule reservations with our Service Providers.
 For that reason, when you register, we indicate that you should not use the website unless you are over the age of 16.

-We have no intention of collecting personal information from children under the age of 16.
-Any use of our Website by children under the age of 16 should only be conducted under the supervision of that child’s parent or guardian.
-If a child under the age of 13 has provided his or her personal information, a parent or guardian may so inform us by emailing email@example.com or calling 406-582-0494, and we will use commercially reasonable efforts to delete that child’s personal information from our database (subject to applicable law and this Policy).
-For more information about children’s privacy on the internet, please see http://www.onguardonline.gov/topics/kids-privacy.aspx.
+We have no intention of collecting personal information from children under the age of 16, and please do not send us any information of anyone under the age of 16.
+If a child under the age of 16 has provided his or her personal information, a parent or guardian may so inform us by emailing firstname.lastname@example.org, and we will use commercially reasonable efforts to delete that child’s personal information from our database (subject to applicable law and this Policy).
+For more information about children’s privacy on the internet, please see https://www.onguardonline.gov/topics/kids-privacy.aspx.

 REMOVAL OF YOUR POSTED CONTENT OR INFORMATION FROM OUR WEBSITE DOES NOT ENSURE COMPLETE OR COMPREHENSIVE REMOVAL OF THAT CONTENT OR INFORMATION.
 The law does not require us to actually eliminate the information posted by you; the law is satisfied if we keep it but render it invisible to other users and the public.
 Also, some information will already be beyond our control (e.g., a user or other third party might have already copied it).
 Law enforcement may obtain the content or information pursuant to certain court orders.